changlinli/shuangrimu/drafts/language-agnostic-intro-to-dependent-types.md

 val trueIsEqualToFalse: IsEqual(Boolean, True, False) = // Impossible
 ```

-This is a pretty cool trick!
-The type signature of our values and functions are
+This is a pretty cool trick.
+As we will soon see, this lets us express runtime
-now logical propositions that expresses a runtime property about our code!
-So
+properties about our code as type signatures!
+So far the properties we've seen
-far the propositions we've seen are trivial, namely that every value is equal to
+are trivial, namely that `True` is equal to `True`.
+Let's move on to a fancier
-itself.
-Let's move on to a fancier proposition.
+proposition.

 ```
 // This type signature represents the fact that applying not twice to a Boolean